Mohammad Abu Ishaque Ibrahim

-Mohammad Abu Ishaque Ibrahim is a retired Major General of Bangladesh Army.
-He served as the Director General of Bangladesh Rifles from 12 July 2001 to 1 December 2001.
+Mohammad Abu Ishaque Ibrahim is a retired major general of the Bangladesh Army.
+He served as the director general of the Bangladesh Rifles from 12 July 2001 to 1 December 2001.

 Career

 Abu Ishaque Ibrahim was the battalion commander of the cadet battalion and commander of the Bogra division.
-Who was later promoted to the rank of Major General through periodic promotions.
-He served as the Director General of Bangladesh Rifles from 12 July 2001 to 1 December 2001.
+He was later promoted to the rank of major general through periodic promotions.
+He served as the director general of the Bangladesh Rifles from 12 July 2001 to 1 December 2001.
 He retired on January 21, 2002.